retiman/simpol/README.md

 Simpol
 ======
 Simpol is a very simple polynomial expression simplifier written in Scala (meaning it takes a polynomial and represents it as a sum of products).
-This library is not intended for use in any kind of production quality software; it's here only to serve as an example.
+This library is not intended for use in any kind of production quality software; it is here only to serve as an example.

-See version 1.0 for building with Maven 2.2.1.
-See version 1.1 for building with SBT 0.5.6.

 Powers will be expanded, so it may be the case that the "simplified" expression is more complicated.

 Building
 --------
 Simpol uses SBT (http://code.google.com/p/simple-build-tool/) to build.
 Download a copy or just use the SBT launcher bundled in the checkout.
 These commands will package Simpol:

     bin/sbt
     update